Accusations of Child Abuse or Neglect

-It is not uncommon to hear about child abuse or a sex offense involving a child on the New Jersey evening news or to read about it on NJ.com these days.
-Never in your wildest imagination did you ever think that you could be accused of child abuse or a sexual offense against a child.
+It is not uncommon to hear about child abuse, child neglect or a sex offense involving a child on the New Jersey evening news or to read about it on NJ.com these days.
+Never in your wildest imagination did you ever think that you could be accused of child abuse or a sexual offense against a child, or child neglect.
 Unfortunately, here you are now, searching desperately for an attorney to assist you because you have been accused of just that – an offense against a child.

 Victor Rotolo successfully argues before the NJ Supreme Court in a case of constitutional import, in which the Court ruled that a DUI conviction cannot be used in any later DUI case for sentencing purposes if, (1) the individual plead or was found guilty, and (2) the individual was not advised of his/her right to counsel and, as to indigent individuals, the right to assigned counsel.

-Being accused of child abuse or a sexual offense involving a child is a serious allegation.
+Being accused of child abuse, a sexual offense involving a child, or child neglect are serious allegations.
 You need swift and effective legal assistance before the situation spirals completely out of control.
-As a former police officer and an experienced trial attorney, Victor Rotolo, Anthony Kearns, and the Firm's attorneys at Kearns Rotolo Law have the experience to protect your rights.
+Anthony P. Kearns, the former Hunterdon County prosecutor, Victor A. Rotolo, a former police officer and an experienced trial attorney, and the Firm's attorneys at Kearns Rotolo Law have the experience to protect your rights.

 Victor A. Rotolo is certified by the Supreme Court of New Jersey as a Civil Trial Attorney.